-Omar Alejandro Rodriguez has performed throughout the United States, and in some of Europe's most important venues such as The Vatican, The Emperor’s Residenz Palast in Salzburg, El Escorial in Spain, and Carnegie Hall in New York City.
-With his flexible voice and sharp, comedic timing, Omar has gained acclaim for his portrayals of Major General Stanley and the Pirate King in The Pirates of Penzance (Opera Santa Barbara), as well as in contemporary operas such as Dater #22 in Michael Ching's Speed Dating Tonight!
-(Opera Santa Barbara) and Joe in John Musto's Later the Same Evening (BU Opera Instutute).
-Other role highlights include the Mozart baritone roles of Papageno, Guglielmo, and Count Almaviva, the latter which he performed with Santa Cruz Opera Project, where he is a founding member.
-For full list of roles, click here.
+With his flexible voice and sharp acting, Omar has gained acclaim for his portrayals of Major General Stanley (Pacific Opera Project) and the Pirate King in The Pirates of Penzance (Opera Santa Barbara), as well as in contemporary operas such as Dater #22 in Michael Ching's Speed Dating Tonight!
+(Opera Santa Barbara) and in Musical Theater as Phoebus de Martin in The Hunchback of Notre Dame (Cabrillo Stage).
+Other role highlights include the Mozart baritone roles of Papageno, Guglielmo, and Count Almaviva, the latter of which he performed with Santa Cruz Opera Project, where he is a founding member of the company.
+For full list of roles and repertoire, click here.

-In the mariachi scene, Omar has sung with some of California’s most well-known groups, including Mariachi Tapatio, Mariachi Orgullo de Mexico, and Mariachi Juvenil.
-Omar Alejandro holds a Bachelors Degree in Vocal Performance from Cal State Fullerton, a Masters Degree in Vocal Performance from Boston University, attended the Middlebury College Language Institute for German as a Max Kade Fellow, and is a 2021-2 Chrisman Studio Artist with Opera Santa Barbara.
+In the mariachi scene, Omar has sung with some of California’s most well-known ensembles, including Mariachi Tapatio, Mariachi Orgullo de Mexico, and Mariachi Juvenil.
+Omar Alejandro holds a Bachelors Degree in Vocal Performance from Cal State Fullerton, a Masters Degree in Vocal Performance from Boston University, and attended the Middlebury College Language Institute for German as a Max Kade Fellow.
+He was a 2021-2 Chrisman Studio Artist with Opera Santa Barbara.

 More About Me

 I was born and raised in the agricultural town of Watsonville, CA as a child of farm workers.
 Paying tribute to my family’s musical heritage, through the lens of my bicultural first generation Mexican-American experience, forms a core part in my artistic identity.